 - (a) the conclusion of the next annual general meeting of our Company; - (b) the expiration of the period within which the next annual general meeting of our Company is required by the Memorandum and the Articles or the Companies Law or any other applicable laws of the Cayman Islands to be held; or - (c) the time when such mandate is revoked or varied by an ordinary resolution of our Shareholders in general meeting.

-For further details of this general mandate, please refer to the paragraph headed "Further Information about Our Company - Written resolutions of our sole Shareholder passed on 18 December 2014" in Appendix IV to this prospectus.
+For further details of this general mandate, please refer to the paragraph headed "Further Information about Our Company - Written resolutions of our Shareholders passed on $[\bullet]$ " in Appendix IV to this [REDACTED].

 GENERAL MANDATE TO REPURCHASE SHARES